-The consequence of this marked difference between the relations in which Jews and Christians stand as toward God is, that the Jews had a *priesthood* (and not a ministry) which acted outwards, that is, outside the people; while Christianity has a *ministry* which finds its exercise in the active revelation of what God is&#8212;whether within the church or without&#8212;there being no intermediate priesthood between God and His people, save the Great High Priest Himself.
-The Christian priesthood is composed of all true Christians, who equally enjoy the right of entering into the holy places by the new and living way which has been consecrated for them&#8212;a priesthood, moreover, whose relations are essentially heavenly.
+The consequence of this marked difference between the relations in which Jews and Christians stand as toward God is, that the Jews had a *priesthood* (and not a ministry) which acted outwards, that is, outside the people; while Christianity has a *ministry* which finds its exercise in the active revelation of what God is -- whether within the church or without -- there being no intermediate priesthood between God and His people, save the Great High Priest Himself.
+The Christian priesthood is composed of all true Christians, who equally enjoy the right of entering into the holy places by the new and living way which has been consecrated for them -- a priesthood, moreover, whose relations are essentially heavenly.
 Ministry, then, is essential to Christianity; which is the activity of the love of God in delivering souls from ruin and from sin, and in drawing them to Himself.

-On earth, then, as regards the relations subsisting between God and man, a *priesthood* was the distinguishing characteristic of the Jewish dispensation; *ministry,* of the Christian: because priesthood maintained the Jews in their relations with God; and because by ministry Christianity seeks in this world worshippers of the Father.
-I say, *on earth,* for, in truth, when we consider the portion of the Christian in its highest point of view, namely, in that which has relation to heaven, Christianity has its &#8220;kings and priests&#8221; &#8212;that is to say, all saints.
+On earth, then, as regards the relations subsisting between God and man, a *priesthood* was the distinguishing characteristic of the Jewish dispensation; *ministry*, of the Christian: because priesthood maintained the Jews in their relations with God; and because by ministry Christianity seeks in this world worshippers of the Father.
+I say, *on earth*, for, in truth, when we consider the portion of the Christian in its highest point of view, namely, in that which has relation to heaven, Christianity has its "kings and priests" -- that is to say, all saints.
 The *worship* of God is not ministry; it is the expression of the heart of the children before their Father in heaven, and of priests before their God; in the intimacy of the presence of Him who, in His love, has rent the veil, which His justice had opposed to the sinner; and has rent it by a stroke which has disarmed justice, and left her nothing but the happy task of clothing with the best robe those to whom before all entrance had been denied.

 To suppose, then, the necessity of a *priestly order* is to deny the efficacy of the work of Christ, which has procured for us